• Home

 7. All of the stories take place in the Philippines, in various cities, but mostly Metro Manila and Iloilo City

-8. A lot of the stories deal with the loneliness and isolation of urban life, and how a lot of people just want to be seen
+8. A lot of the stories deal with the loneliness of urban life, and how a lot of people just want to be seen in the face of all that busyness and isolation

-14. My color scheme for the romance and discreet editions is white and earth tones, a change from my usual darker palette of book cover colors
+14. My color scheme for the romance edition is white and gray-black tones, a change from my usual darker palette of book cover colors

 #romancereads